spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-options-feature-overview.md

 * The product option group status is [active](/docs/marketplace/user/back-office-user-guides/{{page.version}}/catalog/product-options/creating-product-options.html#activating-a-product-option).
 * The product option group approval status is [approved](#marketplace-product-options-approval-statuses).

 After a merchant created a product option group and assigned it to their products, the product option group is displayed for all the offers of the products, including offers of other merchants.
-For example, in the image below, the Video King merchant's offer is selected, but the Spryker merchant's product option group is still displayed:
+For example, in the following image, the Video King merchant's offer is selected, but the Spryker merchant's product option group is still displayed:

 ![Marketplace product options on the Storefront](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Features/Marketplace+product+options/merchant-prodcut-options-on-the-storefront.png)